 When we don’t pay attention, we lose control of the situation.
 Take the time to pay attention in every area and you will be the better for it.

 8. Throw out your excuse bag

-We all have an excuse bag – that bag we carry around as to why nothing is our fault.
-There is always a reason why it’s not us, it’s them.
-Well, I hate to tell you – it’s you.
+We all have an excuse bag—that bag we carry around as to why nothing is our fault.
+There is always a reason ‘it’s not us’.
+It is much easier to think, it’s them.
+Well, I hate to tell you—it’s you.

 It may not be you directly, but a decision you are making is driving your circumstances.
 It may simply be the decision to talk negatively about a situation.
 I stopped making excuses.
 I learned to own my part and release the rest to God to control.

-I can control me, but I can’t control anyone else.
+I can control myself, but I can’t control anyone else.
 So, I do my part and God handles the rest.
-Stop making excuses, be true to yourself and watch things change in a positive way.
+Stop making excuses, be true to yourself, and watch things change positively.